networkupstools/nut-ddl/.github/pull_request_template.md

 #CMD:<command.name>
 ````

-- [ ] Mark-up for structured comments is followed, where applicable.
+- [ ] Mark-up for structured comments is followed (as documented on site),
+  where applicable.

 - [ ] For devices supported only with special settings in their `ups.conf`
   configuration section (e.g. `vendorid` and `productid` required along